timbo-rafa/distributed_cache/README.md

     bash scripts/deploy-database.sh
     bash scripts/deploy-api.sh
 ```
-If you'd like to see a dashboard, couchbase provides one at http://localhost:8091/ui/index.html
+If you'd like to see the database dashboard, couchbase provides one at http://localhost:8091/ui/index.html

 Next, to install the client: